Tom Stoppard: Family and relationships

-Stoppard has been married three times.
-His first marriage was to Josie Ingle (1965–1972), a nurse.
-His second marriage was to Miriam Stern (1972–92); they separated when he began a relationship with actress Felicity Kendal.
+Stoppard was married three times.
+His first marriage (1965–1972) was to Josie Ingle, a nurse.
+His second marriage (1972–92) was to Miriam Stern; they separated when he began a relationship with actress Felicity Kendal.
 He also had a relationship with actress Sinéad Cusack, but she made it clear she wished to remain married to Jeremy Irons and stay close to their two sons.
 Also, after she was reunited with a son she had given up for adoption, she wished to spend time with him in Dublin rather than with Stoppard in the house they shared in France.
-He has two sons from each of his first two marriages: Oliver Stoppard, Barnaby Stoppard, the actor Ed Stoppard, and Will Stoppard, who is married to violinist Linzi Stoppard.
+He had two sons from each of his first two marriages: Oliver Stoppard, Barnaby Stoppard, the actor Ed Stoppard, and Will Stoppard, who is married to violinist Linzi Stoppard.
 In 2014 he married Sabrina Guinness.

 Stoppard's mother died in 1996.
 The family had not talked about their history and neither brother knew what had happened to the family left behind in Czechoslovakia.
 In the early 1990s, with the fall of communism, Stoppard found out that all four of his grandparents had been Jewish and had died in Terezin, Auschwitz, and other camps, along with three of his mother's sisters.

-In 1998, following the deaths of his parents, he returned to Zlín for the first time in over 50 years.
-He has expressed grief both for a lost father and a missing past, but he has no sense of being a survivor, at whatever remove.
-"I feel incredibly lucky not to have had to survive or die.
+In 1998, following the deaths of his parents, he returned to Zlín for the first time in more than 50 years.
+He expressed grief both for a lost father and a missing past, but he had no sense of being a survivor, stating: "I feel incredibly lucky not to have had to survive or die.
 It's a conspicuous part of what might be termed a charmed life."

+Stoppard was a friend of journalist and popular historian Paul Johnson, and dedicated his 1978 play Night and Day to him.

 In 2013, Stoppard asked Hermione Lee to write his biography.
 The book was published in 2020.

 Political views

 In 1979, the year of Margaret Thatcher's election, Stoppard noted to Paul Delaney: "I'm a conservative with a small c.
 I am a conservative in politics, literature, education and theatre."
 In 2007, Stoppard described himself as a "timid libertarian".

 The Tom Stoppard Prize (Cena Toma Stopparda) was created in 1983 under the Charter 77 Foundation and is awarded to authors of Czech origin.

-In 2014, Stoppard publicly backed "Hacked Off" and its campaign towards press self-regulation by "safeguarding the press from political interference while also giving vital protection to the vulnerable."
+In 2014, Stoppard publicly backed "Hacked Off" and its campaign towards press self-regulation by "safeguarding the press from political interference while also giving vital protection to the vulnerable".